-This register can only be accessed in the Configuration Mode and after the CSR has been initialized to 1EH.
-The default value of this register after power up is 80H.
-This register is used to select the base address of the Game Chip Select decoder (GAMECS).
-The GAMECS can be set to 48 locations, on 16 byte boundaries from 100H-3F0H.
-To disable the GAMECS, set DB1 and DB0 to zero.
+CR1E register can only be accessed in the configuration state and after the CSR has been initialized to 1EH.
+The default value of this register after power up is 80H (Table 99).
+CR1E is used to select the base address of the Game Chip Select decoder (GAMECS).
+The GAMECS can be set to 48 locations on 16 byte boundaries from 100H-3F0H.
+To disable the GAMECS, set DB1 and DB0 to zero (Table 100).